 Wright, et.
 Al (2020) identified multiple closed joint reduction techniques from the literature including review of joint reduction procedures, success rates and mean reductions times across variety of techniques.
 Wright, et.
 Al (2020) stated "Athletic Trainers should be equipped to select the best closed joint-reduction technique for a patients particular presenting dislocation and setting.
-The current changes in athletic training education and recent evidence presented in the current literature provide supporting evidence for current practicing athletic trainers a to gain education in joint reductions consistent with the new entry-level athletic training education.
+The current changes in athletic training education and recent evidence presented in the current literature provide supporting evidence for current practicing athletic training education.
 The ability to know how to effectively reduce joint dislocations on the field or sideline is a vital skill for sports medicine practitioners of all levels to have and acquire.